The First Book in the "Able to Love" Series.

 Saul continued driving.
 Cassandra and Kellan saw him at the same time.
 Their faces mirrored expressions of shock and horror as they looked up and saw the Semi truck coming towards them.
 Saul registered their furious efforts to get Emily out of her car

 seat.
 “Get out the car,” he roared.
-Kellan jumped into the rear seat and covered his daughter with his body.
+Kellan jumped into the rear seat and covered his

 A millisecond before impact, Saul swung his truck in front of their vehicle.
 The semi truck rear-ended him.
 Saul’s F150 swung out into the ditch.
 He felt the crushing effect of steel against steel.
 Saul’s body reeled as he narrowly missed being hurled into the street.
 Cassandra’s car was now an easy target and the semi truck screeched to a halt as it slammed into their car.
 Saul heard screams and then a boom as glass shattered.